Milan Ivanović: International career

-Ivanović made his first international appearance for Australia in 1991.
-He captained Australia once, in a match against Japan on 15 February 1998, which also his last appearance for Australia.
-Ivanović made 59 international appearances for Australia.
+Ivanović made his first international appearance for Australia in a January 1991 friendly match against Czechoslovakia.
+He captained Australia once, in a match against Japan on 15 February 1998, which was also his last appearance for Australia.
+Ivanović made 59 international appearances for Australia and represented them in 71 games including unofficial ones.

 In 2000, he was selected as a member of the Australian "Team of the Century" by respondents to a worldwide Rec.Sport.Soccer Statistics Foundation vote, beating Paul Okon into second place for a position in central defense.

 Managerial career

 Ivanović has coached at local level in South Australia, in both Federation and Amateur leagues.
 He has been in charge at both Enfield City and White City and saved the latter club from relegation in 2006.
 Currently Coaching U/19's at Croydon Kings (Polonia) Soccer Club in South Australia.
 He is now currently the Head Soccer coach at Scotch College Adelaide.